cloudmesh/cloudmesh1/doc/source/developer.rst

 This use of github assumes you are a development team member and have direct access to the github repository.
-To become a member please contact  Gregor von Laszewski at laszewski@gmial.com to discuss how you can contribute to cloudmesh and if a membership is appropriate.
+To become a member please contact  Gregor von Laszewski at laszewski@gmail.com to discuss how you can contribute to cloudmesh and if a membership is appropriate.

 .. note::

-   If you are not a member you still can check out the code from github and further develop it and communicating the changes to us.
-Please contact Gregor von Laszewski at laszewski@gmial.com.
+   If you are not a member you still can check out the code from github and further develop it and communicate the changes to us.
+Please contact Gregor von Laszewski at laszewski@gmail.com.

 First we need to make sure github is properly usable for you.
 First